 The curriculum for this year focuses primarily on reframing the students’ view of ASD and seeing the truly positive qualities that often get lost among the difficulties.
 In addition, students focus on the unwritten social rules and develop tools for how to manage these rules that are so difficult to navigate.

 The curriculum for this year builds on the newly developed view of the students’ individual strengths and builds on developing an understanding of how these strengths can work best in the school and work environment.
 In addition, students learn to recognize strengths in others to best navigate how to build effective teams.
-Students then explore academic major choices, work experience, job shadowing, internships, mock interviews, and resume building as tools to better prepare themselves for the work force.
+Student then explore major choices, work experience, job shadowing, internships, mock interviews and resume building as tools to better prepare themselves for the work force.

 The focus of this year is to build on all the pieces of the career puzzle.
-Helping students recognize how all the parts work together to make them marketable is vital.
-The focus of this year is real work experience through job shadowing, supervised internships, volunteer experience, career fairs, and major internships.
-This is achieved while providing the very direct and structured feedback needed to develop good soft skills for the work place.
+Getting students to recognize all the parts that work together to make them marketable is vital.
+The focus of this year is real work experience through job shadowing, supervised internships, volunteer experience, career fairs, major internships, etc. All while providing the very direct and structured feedback needed to develop good soft skills for the work place.

-(2) Coaching: Participants in Mosaic meet with a coach each week to develop academic and social skills.
-Each session with a coach is focused on the individual needs of each student at the time of the meeting.
-Some students may meet two times per week while others meet once per week.
-During each session, students discuss course requirements for other classes, time management difficulties, grade accountability, roommate difficulties, communication difficulties, confusion about requirements, etc. Grades are checked with the student frequently to help monitor academic progress throughout the semester.
-Coaches and program staff develop partnerships throughout campus to help support students.
+Participants in Mosaic meet with a coach (a Mosaic staff member) to develop solid academic and social skills each week.
+Each coaching session is focused on the individual needs of each student at the time of the meeting.
+This could include developing time management skills, processing roommate difficulties or communication difficulties, clarifying course requirements, connecting the student with on-campus resources etc. Grades are checked with the student frequently to help monitor academic progress and provide accountability.